 B. Employee Medical, Prescription Drug and Dental Self-Insurance - The School District maintains an internal service "self-insurance" medical, prescription drug and dental insurance fund in connection with formalized risk management programs in an effort to minimize risk exposure and control claims and premium costs.
+The School District, effective January 1, 2021, contracted with Sun Life to be the insurance carrier voluntary insurance programs.
 The School District, effective January 1, 2015, contracted with Medical Mutual to be the third party administrator for the medical and prescription drug insurance programs.
 Effective January 1, 2016, the School District contracted with Delta Dental to be the third party administrator for the dental insurance program.